pyodide/pyodide/docs/development/building-from-sources.md

 We provide a Debian-based Docker image on Docker Hub with the dependencies already installed to make it easier to build Pyodide.
-On top of that we provide a pre-built image which can be used for fast custom and partial builds of pyodide.
+On top of that we provide a pre-built image which can be used for fast custom and partial builds of Pyodide.
 Note that building from the non pre-built the Docker image is *very* slow on Mac, building on the host machine is preferred if at all possible.

 1. Install Docker